 - Tourism is an integral and driving component of the Richland County economy, number 4 in the top 5 county employers.

-- Tourism is a diverse composite of economic activities, including transportation, recreation, retail, lodging, and food & beverage sectors.
+- Tourism is a diverse composite of economic activities including Arts, Entertainment, Recreation, Accommodations, and Food Service sectors.

 State of Ohio Annual Data